1 in 5 Canadians struggle with insomnia.

 Sleep is a cornerstone of physical and mental wellness.
 Allowing insomnia to continue can have a profound negative effect on your mood, relationships, food decisions and the ability to cope with daily life problems.
 There is help.

-CBT-I is a highly effective form of treatment.
+A combination of CBT-I together with ACT is a highly effective form of treatment.
 Most of the people I see feel a big difference after only 4 sessions and the improvements are long lasting.

-If you would like to learn more about CBT-I, contact me today and we can discuss your sleep difficulties and if this treatment is right for you.
+If you would like to learn more, contact me today and we can discuss your sleep difficulties and if this treatment is right for you.